arubis/Fatima/PowerPoint/Lesson_4-Adding_Media_to_PowerPoint.lessonplan.markdown

 A _multimedia presentation_ is a presentation using many ways or methods.
 Some of these ways or methods -- _media_ -- include text, speech, music, effects, pictures, and video.
 PowerPoint is "multimedia presentation software" because it lets you built presentations using many different kinds of _media_.

+* * * * *

+next steps:

+- why use multimedia?
+- what we're doing today: adding clip art, pictures and backgrounds
+- what graphics can do
+  - the good
+  - the bad

 ## Practical ##